jeff4/a2-astro/src/pages/posts/3-notes.md

 ***
 *Mark d*
 ### Next steps
-1. Ask phind, GPT, and others about a good "Once upon a time story"
+1. complete - <s>Ask phind, GPT, and others about a good "Once upon a time story"</s>
 1. test to see what styles can be produced from Hemingway, Jane Austen, Shakespeare, etc.
 1. See how native GPT does at this
 1. See how 'nous-hermes2' does at this task and see how training helps this